 Update: Below are several other Alt Film Guide posts related to director George Stevens.

 Bringing Up Baby’s financial loss to RKO is found in Richard B. Jewell and Vernon Harbin’s The RKO Story.

 Veteran film critic Molly Haskell discussed the Gunga Din-The Front Page connection while chatting with Robert Osborne on Turner Classic Movies.

 Cary Grant quote about George Stevens: A Filmmaker’s Journey via George Stevens Jr.’s American Masters interview.

 James Dean and director George Stevens Giant image: Warner Bros.

 Irene Dunne in I Remember Mama DVD cover image: Warner Home Video.

 George Stevens: D-Day to Berlin image: Warner Home Video / New Line Home Video.

 Cary Grant and Victor McLaglen Gunga Din image: RKO Pictures.

-“George Stevens Director DVD: Pro-Colonialism Hit & Immigrant Nostalgia + Rare WWII Color Footage” last updated in March 2019.
+“George Stevens Director on DVD: Pro-Colonialism Hit & Immigrant Nostalgia + Rare WWII Color Footage” last updated in August 2019.